-Nearly half of those surveyed (49%) said they hoped the name would be more traditional, while 26% thought it should be something more up-to-date.
-Nearly half of those surveyed (49%) said they hoped the name would be more traditional, while 26% thought it should be something more up-to-date.
+Accoring to the research nearly half of those surveyed (49%) said they hoped the name would be more traditional, while 26% thought it should be something more up-to-date.

 Interest in the Royal baby peaked among those aged 25-44, with 57% saying they cared about the event.
-But it is bad news for the 45-54-year-old age group, who said they were the least interested in the birth.
+But it is bad news for the 45-54-year-old age group, who the research revealed were the least interested in the birth.

 For 38% of people think the Duchess of Cambridge has not yet finished expanding her brood – as opposed to 24% who do not think she will have another little prince or princess.
 Whether the Royal pair grow their family further or not, the vast majority of people want Prince William to become the next King.

-An astonishing 70% said William should be next to take the Crown, with just 12% saying it should pass to his father, Prince Charles.
+An astonishing 70% said William should be next to take the Crown, with just 12% saying it should pass to his father, Prince Charles according to the research.

 Prince William is also at the centre of the most popular Royal event of recent times – with 41% of Brits surveyed saying they were swept up in his marriage to Kate Middleton in April 2011.
 This was closely followed by the Queen’s Golden Jubilee in June 2002, with 40% saying they were swept up by the celebrations.
 But amid all the Royal excitement – with Prince Harry and Meghan Markle due to tie the knot on May 19 – one thing is apparently gripping us Brits more than anything else … Brexit.